jaimemartinmartin15/puntuaciones.jaimeelingeniero.es/README.md

 The tests have some expect but they also generate [screenshots](./e2e/screenshots/e2e-results/) that are compared to [originals](./e2e/screenshots/originals/).

 If you make any changes that impact how the application looks, e2e tests might start failing.

 To solve this, you can activate the flag _commitResults_ of `e2e-puppeteer` builder in [angular.json](angular.json).
-Download results generated in the workflow and review them.
-Commit the new screenshots.
-Then remove also committed results.
+Run the workflow manually in the branch you are working on.
+Pull the changes and compare yourself the results.
+Commit the new screenshots and remove the results added in the workflow.

 ## Deploy